grossbart/fp-ts-recipes/docs/ordering.md

 sortByNumber([3, 1, 2]); // [1, 2, 3]
 ```

-Sort Arrar of arrays based on `sum`:
+Sort array of arrays based on `sum`:

 ```ts
 import * as A from "fp-ts/Array";